FBI Ten Most Wanted Fugitives, 1970s: FBI 10 Most Wanted Fugitives to begin the 1970s

 The FBI in the past has identified individuals by the sequence number in which each individual has appeared on the list.
 Some individuals have even appeared twice, and often a sequence number was permanently assigned to an individual suspect who was soon caught, captured, or simply removed, before his or her appearance could be published on the publicly released list.
 In those cases, the public would see only gaps in the number sequence reported by the FBI.
 For convenient reference, the wanted suspect's sequence number and date of entry on the FBI list appear below, whenever possible.

 As the decade began, the following fugitives were the FBI's Ten Most Wanted:

 The tenth space had just opened up at the end of the year 1969, but was promptly filled by a new individual on the list in the first week of 1970.

 FBI Most Wanted Fugitives added during the 1970s

 The most wanted fugitives listed in the decade of the 1970s include (in FBI list appearance sequence order):

+1970

+1971

+No one was added to the list in 1971.